thosgood/this-weeks-finds/markdown/101-151/week116.md

 sets.

 Having said what Sing does to *spaces*, what does it do to *maps*?
-The same formula works: for any map f: X → Y between topological spaces, we define
+The same formula works: for any map f: X\to Y between topological spaces, we define

 Sing(f)(-) = hom(i(-),f).